SenseLogic/PENDOWN/README.md

 They are very useful to build HTML pages for a dynamic website, but not really convenient to just write textual content.

-In this case, an ideal solution would be a redactional preprocessor which, unlike Mardown, directly integrates the style customization as a core feature.
+Pendown tries to fill that gap.

-Pendown is such a tool, which was designed exclusively for that use case.
+While it's not an HTML replacement or a book generator, it's an advanced redactional preprocessor, which directly integrates powerful style customization features.

 ## Syntax

-Pendown tags, which differ significantly from Markdown and Creole, were actually chosen according to achieve the following goals :
+Pendown tags are a bit different from those of Markdown or Creole, as were chosen according to a different set of goals :

 *   Provide short-tags for redactional tags and for presentational properties;
 *   Allow the use of any CSS property or HTML attribute;